Marie-Françoise Mégie

-Marie-Françoise Mégie (born September 21, 1950) is a Canadian physician, university professor at the Université de Montreal and member of the Independent Senators Group in the Senate of Canada.
+Marie-Françoise Mégie (born September 21, 1950) is a Canadian physician, university professor at the Université de Montreal and former member of the Independent Senators Group in the Senate of Canada.
 Born in Jacmel, Haiti, she moved to Quebec in 1976.
+She served as a senator until her mandatory retirement in 2025, on her 75th birthday.

 Biography

 Education and career

 Mégie was born in Jacmel, Haiti, and completed her primary and secondary education there.
 In July 1974, she obtained her medical degree from the Faculty of Medicine and Pharmacy at the Université d'État d'Haïti, in Port-au-Prince.

 In November 1976, Mégie arrived in Quebec and decided to pursue her career as a physician there.
 She completed a rotating internship, allowing her to obtain her license from the Medical Council of Canada, and officially carried the title of "Doctor" in Canada, in 1981.
 In June 1981, she passed the examination of the Federation of State Medical Boards of the United States.
 Then, in July 1981, she received her diploma from the Corporation des Médecins du Québec (now the Collège des médecins du Québec).

 In October 1981, she joined the Centre local de services communautaires (CLSC) du Marigot in Laval and worked in home care with the elderly, the severely handicapped, and people approaching the end of life.
 Before becoming medical director of the Laval palliative care center, she also worked at the CLSC St-Louis-du-Parc, at the residence Les Maronniers (a high-rise apartment building for retirees) and at the Long-term care center (CHSLD) in Dollard-des-Ormeaux.

 She then pursued her career in teaching.
 She became an associate professor in the Department of Family Medicine and Emergency Medicine at the Université de Montréal.
 There, she was involved in the development of a home care internship, which became mandatory for family medicine residents.
 Mégie also served on the Elder Care Curriculum Review Committee.
 She worked at the Université de Montréal for almost 30 years.